K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='12'/> 3.1.2.1.3.
 Check Repository Contributor Authority
 1. From the Repository Details page.
 Among the three tabs in the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

-2. A list of all the contributors who created the repository can be checked.
-Repository Contributor Authority can be checked easily by checking the Use/Stop image and Owner/Write/View image located on the right side of the page.
+2. A list of all the contributors who created their repositories can be checked.
+Whether the contributor is managing configuration can be checked by the Active/Inactive image located on the right side of the page.
+The status of Repository Contributor Authority can be checked by Owner/Write/View images next to the Active/Inactive images.
 ![017]

 3. Detailed Contributor Authorities can be checked by clicking the contributor's ID.
 Detailed information includes ID, Name, Email, Authority, and description of the user.